 The following members of the Michigan Credit Union League's Financial Education Council (FEC) who contributed to this manual are willing to share best practices and provide information regarding their student credit union programs.
-The program information is current as of February, 2011.
+The program information has been updated as of July 2014.